 sudo dnf install mysql mysql-server

 While there are several optional extra packages that you can install with MySQL on your Rocky Linux system, one popular alternative is to install both the developer kit and the standard MySQL installation.
-This option is specifically designed for developers who are building or testing applications and require access to the full suite of MySQL development tools.
+This option is specifically designed for developers building or testing applications and requiring access to the full suite of MySQL development tools.

 sudo dnf install mysql mysql-server mysql-devel -y